-- i) the building, landscaping, signage and all appurtenances were built in substantial compliance with the approved design and all of the prior DRC approvals; - ii) all necessary paperwork has been completed; - iii) all fees owed to the Twin Buttes DRC and Twin Buttes Metropolitan District have been paid, including any additional Metro District Development Fees due for each unit or 1,500 square feet of commercial space that were not paid at the closing of owner's purchase of the property; and - iv) there are no outstanding issues to be completed or remedied.
-In the event of noncompliance with the approved landscaping plan, the DRC may require a deposit from the property owner in the amount of one and one-half times the remaining amount of the project landscape budget, to be used by the DRC to remedy the landscaping.
-The deposit must be paid before the Certificate of Final Inspection will be issued to the property owner.
+i) the building, landscaping, signage and all appurtenances were built in substantial compliance with the approved design and all of the prior DRC approvals;

+- ii) all necessary paperwork has been completed; - iii) all fees owed to the Twin Buttes DRC and Twin Buttes Metropolitan District have been paid, including any additional Metro District Development Fees due for each unit or 1,500 square feet of commercial space that were not paid at the closing of owner's purchase of the property; and - iv) there are no outstanding issues to be completed or remedied.

 Once the issues listed above are verified, the Twin Buttes DRC Manager will provide applicant a Certificate of Final Inspection and forward a copy to the City of Durango Building Department.
-Applicant may then apply for a CO.
+Applicant may then apply for a C.O.
+The City will not issue your C.O. until they receive the Twin Buttes Certificate of Final Inspection.